 By default, a database connection is used for backup operations both during the initial stage to retrieve source repository configuration, and to lock tables while copying non-InnoDB data.
-This option allows mysqlbackup to attempt the connection attempt in both phases, but continues even if the connection cannot be established.
-If a connection cannot be established, the processing is the same as with the -no-connection [43] option.
-This option can be useful in emergency situations, for example if the database server goes down during the backup operation.
+This option allows mysqlbackup to make connection attempts in both phases, but continues even if the connection cannot be established.
+If a connection cannot be established, the processing is the same as with the --no-connection option.
+This option can be useful in emergency situations: for example, when the database server goes down during the backup operation.